Methodology

 What the AI cannot do matters more than what it can.
 Constraints are the design surface.

-Builder, Socratic Tutor, Critic-Coach, and Instructor Insight — each with role-specific limits.
+Socratic Tutor, Builder, Critic-Coach, and Instructor Insights — each with role-specific limits.
+Course-level names per deployment.

 Students choose when and how to engage AI within the constraint set.
 Agency drives metacognition.